kevinegstorf/bastard/README.md

 # Bastard Validator 😈
-validation function to check if the given object is a Bastard
+Validation function to check if the given object is a Bastard😈!

-in the file `example.js` an example is given
+In the file `example.js` an example is given

-to run it:
+To run it:
 run `npm run dev`

 ```javascript